 Around 22,000 civil servants to get salary increases of 2% to 9% from Aug 1

-The adjustments are to keep pace with market standards, said the Public Service Division.
+The adjustments are to keep pace with market standards, says the Public Service Division.

 SINGAPORE: Around 22,000 civil servants will receive pay raises of 2 per cent to 9 per cent from Aug 1 as part of a periodic review of salaries.